Excerpt from " Adobe Photoshop for Textile Design

 Creating a square repeat by using the Offset Filter

 Creating a repeat using the Offset filter is the most versatile and commonly used method for creating a repeat in PhotoShop.
-It requires some juggling between color modes but once you get the hang of it, it's rather quite easy.
+It requires a lot of juggling between color modes, however once you get the hang of it, it's rather quite easy.

-4. The offset dialog box will pop up.
-Make sure that the Wrap around function has been selected.
-Make sure that the Preview box has been checked.
+4. The Offset dialog box will pop up.
+Make sure that the Wrap around function has been selected and the Preview box is checked.

 The book "Adobe Photoshop for Textile Design" is part of the The "Origin inc. Textile design collection".
 The Origin inc. Textile design collection was intended to give the designer the references and tools needed to create a compelling and complete textile collection.